-The SCAN Foundation draws on the vast experience and vision of our distinguished Board to help us set a course for advancing the development of a sustainable continuum of care for seniors.
-Our Board members include leaders of industry, eminent scholars, esteemed doctors, lawyers and leaders of national nonprofit organizations.
+The SCAN Foundation draws on the vast experience and strategic vision of our distinguished Board to help us set a course for advancing a coordinated and easily navigated system of high-quality services for older adults that preserve dignity and independence.
+Our Board members include leaders of industry, media, academia, clinical care, law, and national nonprofit organizations.

 Bruce A. Chernof, MD

 Bruce Allen Chernof, MD, FACP, currently serves as the President and Chief Executive Officer of The SCAN Foundation whose mission is to advance the development of a sustainable continuum of care for seniors.
 The SCAN Foundation is one of the largest foundations in the United States focused entirely on improving the quality of health and life for seniors.

 Prior to heading The SCAN Foundation, Dr. Chernof served as the Director and Chief Medical Officer for the Los Angeles County Department of Health Services, after serving as the Department’s Senior Medical Director for Clinical Affairs and Affiliations since December 2004.

 Earlier in his career, Dr. Chernof served as Regional Medical Director for California Health Programs at Health Net, California's largest network-model managed care plan where he managed the Healthy Families program statewide and the managed care Medicaid program in Los Angeles County.
 Previously, Dr. Chernof worked as an academic general internist in the VA system as well as at Olive View UCLA Medical Center, serving as a UCLA faculty member.